Communicating the sum of sources over a network: Analysis of Case 3

-\begin{itemize} \item Each $c_i'$ has degree-2. \item Each $t_i'$ has degree at most 3. \item Multiple edges between nodes are disallowed. \end{itemize} Note that there are exactly three possible source colors ($(s_1, s_2), (s_2, s_3)$ and $(s_3, s_1)$) and three possible terminal colors ($(t_1, t_2), (t_2, t_3)$ and $(t_3, t_1)$).
+\begin{itemize} \item Each $c_i'$ has degree-2. \item Each $t_i'$ has degree at most 3 (as there are 3 distinct $st$-labels). \item Multiple edges between nodes are disallowed. \end{itemize} Note that there are exactly three possible source $st$-labels ($(s_1, s_2), (s_2, s_3)$ and $(s_3, s_1)$) and three possible terminal $st$-labels ($(t_1, t_2), (t_2, t_3)$ and $(t_3, t_1)$).
 We now perform a case analysis depending upon the degree sequence of nodes $t_j', j = 1, \dots, 3$ in $G_{aux}$.
 The degree sequence is specified by a 3-tuple, where we note that the sum of the entries has to be 6.

-\begin{itemize} \item[a)] The degree sequence is a permutation of $(0,3,3)$.\\ This only happens if the terminal label of all colors, $c_i', i = 1, \dots, 3$ is the same and in turn implies that the source label of each color is distinct, i.e., the source colors include $(s_1, s_2), (s_2, s_3)$ and $(s_1, s_3)$.
-In this case, greedy encoding (cf. Definition \ref{def:greedy}) works for the two terminals in the color support.
+\begin{itemize} \item[a)] The degree sequence is a permutation of $(0,3,3)$.\\ This only happens if the terminal label of all $st$-labels, $c_i', i = 1, \dots, 3$ is the same and in turn implies that the source label of each $st$-label is distinct, i.e., the source $st$-labels include $(s_1, s_2), (s_2, s_3)$ and $(s_1, s_3)$.
+In this case, greedy encoding (cf. Definition \ref{def:greedy}) works for the two terminals in the $st$-label support.
 This is because each terminal will obtain $X_1+X_2$, $X_2+X_3$ and $X_1+X_3$ at its leaves (using Claims \ref{claim:leaf_existence} and \ref{claim:color_multicast}) from which the terminal can compute $2\sumxi$.
-The remaining terminal is not connected to any (2,2) leaf, which implies that all its leaves contain singleton values, from which it can compute $\sumxi$. \item[b)] The degree sequence is $(2,2,2)$.\\ This only happens if all the terminal labels of the colors are distinct, i.e., the terminal labels are $(t_1, t_2)$, $(t_2, t_3)$ and $(t_1, t_3)$.
+The remaining terminal is not connected to any (2,2) leaf, which implies that all its leaves contain singleton values, from which it can compute $\sumxi$. \item[b)] The degree sequence is $(2,2,2)$.\\ This only happens if all the terminal labels of the $st$-labels are distinct, i.e., the terminal labels are $(t_1, t_2)$, $(t_2, t_3)$ and $(t_1, t_3)$.
 Now consider the possibilities for the source labels.

 If there is only one source label, then greedy encoding ensures that the sum of exactly two of the sources reaches each terminal.
 The connectivity condition guarantees that the remaining source is available as a singleton at a leaf of each terminal.
 Therefore we are done.